-Although Duke was an attractive option, the university’s high cost of attendance wiped out her savings.
-Despite her misgivings about student debt, Schauren was forced to take out loans to pay for her education.
+When it came time to get an advanced degree, the choice was easy for Hinson.
+Duke University was her first choice — and while it was an attractive option, the university’s high cost of attendance wiped out her savings.
+But despite her misgivings about student debt, Hinson had to take out loans to pay for her education.

 With her savings gone, she had a tough decision to face.

 Although she tried to keep on the 10-year standard repayment plan, the monthly bill was too high.
-Schauren applied for an income-driven repayment (IDR) plan, which made her payments more affordable.
+Hinson applied for an income-driven repayment (IDR) plan, which made her payments more affordable.
 But, there was a drawback: While the payments were easier for her, interest kept building.

-She signed up for the weekly student loan newsletter for repayment tips and learned about refinancing.
-By refinancing her student loans, Schauren realized she could reduce her interest rates so more of her monthly payments would go toward the principal balance.
+With a sense of urgency to pay off her loans, Hinson researched alternative options for student loan repayment.
+She learned about student loan refinancing and how it could reduce her rates so that more of her monthly payments went to her principal.
 With a lower rate, she could pay off her loans faster.

 When you refinance a student loan, you take out a new loan to pay for some or all of your current student loans.
-The new loan can have a different interest rate, repayment term, and minimum payment.
+The new loan can have a different interest rate, repayment term and minimum payment.

 Although it can help some people pay off their debt faster, refinancing does have its drawbacks, particularly if you have federal loans.